cloudflare/cloudflare-docs/content/learning-paths/zero-trust-web-access/concepts/_index.md

 # Concepts

-Concepts explain the basic ideas behind how Cloudflare Zero Trust Web Access works.
+Learn the concepts behind Zero Trust Web Access, whether you are using Cloudflare or another provider.

 ## Objectives